 - Mythbuster: tubs and lids don’t need to be as spotless as your fine china before they hit the recycling bin!
 Removing most of the food residue with a quick wipe-down will do the trick.

-- Additionally, plastic films and wrapping (such as those covering cases of water) can also be recycled at this drop off.
+- Additionally, though plastic films and wrapping (such as those covering cases of water) can not be recycled at Tufts, they can also be recycled at a plastic bag dropoff.

 - Americans use 2.5 million bottles of water an hour.